Anatole France (1844)

 It was on this date, April 16, 1844, that the French writer, critic and Nobel Laureate Anatole France was born in Paris.
 His real name was Jacques Anatole François Thibault.
 Because his father, a bookseller, called his shop the ‘Librarie de France,’ he adopted this as his surname, becoming Anatole France.

 His most famous work, Penguin Island, in 1908, was a satire set in the mythical land of Penguinia, substituting penguins for humans — much like Orwell's Animal Farm substituted animals for people.
 It poked fun at the foibles of mankind, the Church, and government.
 In his 1914 Revolt of Angels, France portrayed an angel converted to free thought through exposure to Epicurean philosophy.
-It was his idea that, "If fifty million people say a foolish thing, it is still a foolish thing."
+The jibe about truth not being determined by vote, "If fifty million people say a foolish thing, it is still a foolish thing," is often attributed to France, although Oliver Goldsmith originally said it.

 All of France's novels were unabashedly pagan, and, in addition to lampooning clerics and Christianity, France argued for social reforms and attacked the shortcomings of contemporary society.
 He would say with a smirk in The Red Lily (1894), "The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread."
 In the 1920s his writings were put on the Index of Forbidden Books of the Roman Catholic Church.